The Priceless Call-to-Action

 Always use a Pricing Page

-Regardless of whether you utilize a pricing based call-to-action tool built for B2B or not, you should always have a Pricing page.
+You should always have a Pricing page.
 Make all of the links to that page just say “Pricing”.
 This simple word leaps out at prospects and they will invariably click on it.
 Don’t be tempted to use “Request a Quote” or “Get a Quote”, our extensive A/B testing proves that those imply a Sales phone call and are ignored.
+Even if it doesn’t contain a link to EchoQuote™ (see below), and only has a Contact Us form, you will still get lots of activity to that page.

 Using a Pricing Call-to-Action tool like EchoQuote™ (optional)